braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/managing_campaigns/archiving_campaigns.md

 ## Unarchiving campaigns

-While selecting on an archived campaign will allow you to view its past results, you won't be able to edit the campaign.
-You'll need to unarchive campaign in order to edit it.
+While selecting an archived campaign will allow you to view its past results, you won't be able to edit the campaign.
+You'll need to unarchive the campaign to edit it.
 To unarchive a campaign:

 2. Hover over the archived campaign's row and select the <i class="fas fa-ellipsis-vertical"></i> menu.
 3. Select **Unarchive**.